Bachelor of Science in Public Health

 - Gain the competencies needed to pursue a career in local and state public health agencies, nonprofit agencies, wellness programs and departments, and health education from experienced faculty.

-- Be equipped with the knowledge and skills to further your education through our Master of Public Health.
+- Be equipped with the knowledge and skills to further your education through our online Bachelor of Public Health.

 For over 25 years, Montreat College’s School of Adult and Graduate Studies has been helping adult students acquire essential skills, complete their degrees, and take their career to the next level.
 Montreat offers undergraduate, graduate, and certificate programs in a classroom or online.